American Gods: Shadows

 By Christopher Golden

-In Ararat, by New York Times bestselling author Christopher Golden, an ancient evil inhabits a cave on the snow-capped, dormant volcano, in the most Eastern reaches of Turkey, that is Mount Ararat.
-Golden's writing is 'the real deal' (Stephen King) and Ararat will thrill and fascinate in equal measure.
+*Winner of the 2017 Bram Stoker Award for Best Novel*New York Times bestselling author Christopher Golden's writing is 'the real deal' (Stephen King) and this heart-pounding supernatural thriller will thrill and fascinate in equal measure.
 'Golden puts it all together with tremendous skill and a gleeful relish' - Financial TimesMeryam and Adam take risks for a living.
 But neither is prepared for what lies in the legendary heights of Mount Ararat, Turkey.
 First to reach a massive cave revealed by an avalanche, they discover the hole in the mountain's heart is really an ancient ship, buried in time.
 A relic that some fervently believe is Noah's Ark.
 Deep in its recesses stands a coffin inscribed with mysterious symbols that no one in their team of scholars, archaeologists and filmmakers can identify.
 Inside is a twisted, horned cadaver.
 Outside a storm threatens to break.
 As terror begins to infiltrate their every thought, is it the raging blizzard that chases them down the mountain - or something far worse?

 By Neil Gaiman